On this page

 In an Asthma UK survey, 70% told us that severe asthma gets in the way of their social life.

 You may find severe asthma only affects your social life from time to time, and doesn’t often stop you doing the things you enjoy with your friends and family.
 Or it might have a bigger impact, and stop you going out.

 Although you may need to stay in when you’re having lots of symptoms or if you’ve recently had an asthma attack, having severe asthma doesn’t have to mean missing out on social events altogether.
-Putting some easy steps in place can help you make the most of good days so you can enjoy time with friends and family.
+Making some simple changes can help you make the most of the good days so you can enjoy time with your friends and family.

-People with severe asthma tell us they often find it hard to relax and enjoy social occasions because they worry about having symptoms, or feel embarrassed about using their inhalers in public, and don’t want to be a burden on others.
-If you feel this way, you may start to avoid going out altogether and should think about speaking to your healthcare professional about how asthma is limiting your life.
+People with severe asthma tell us they often find it hard to relax and enjoy social occasions because they worry about having symptoms.
+They can feel embarrassed about using their inhalers in public and don’t want to be a burden on others.
+If you feel this way, or if you start to avoid going out altogether, then you should speak to your healthcare professional about how asthma is limiting your life.

 They could help you feel more confident about managing your symptoms by:

 - Answering any questions you have about staying safe when you go out

 - Checking your inhaler technique to make sure you’re getting the most benefits from the medicines

 - Reassuring you that you’re already looking after your severe asthma as well as possible, which can boost your confidence.